Policy Name: Student Conduct and Disciplinary Procedures ("The Code")

 10. The Associate Vice President of Student Development or his/her designee reserves the right to review and amend any decision of the Administrative Officer, the Student Disciplinary Committee or Peer Review Board.

-Appeals must be received by the office of Student Life and Development/Judicial Affairs within five (5) business days after the date of the written decision described in the paragraph above or, if the appeal is based on the discovery of “after acquired” information, within five (5) business days after the discovery of the information, but in no event later than 14 days after the date of the written decision.
+Appeals must be submitted by the Associate Vice President of Student Development/Judicial Affairs within five (5) business days after the date of the written decision described in the paragraph above or, if the appeal is based on the discovery of “after acquired” information, within five (5) business days after the discovery of the information, but in no event later than 14 days after the date of the written decision.
 All appeals must be submitted in a written format.
-Reasonable accommodations for students with disabilities will be provided upon request, in compliance with the Americans with Disabilities Act and if the request is made within the five business days timeframe.
+Reasonable accommodations for students with disabilities will be provided upon request, in compliance with the Americans with Disabilities Act and if the request is made within the five business day timeframe.

 The student may appeal the written disciplinary meeting decision for the following reasons only:

-- clear abuse of discretion on the part of the Administrative Officer or the Student Disciplinary Committee
+3. clear abuse of discretion on the part of the Administrative Officer, the Student Disciplinary Committee or the Peer Review Board.

 Disciplinary sanctions that may be imposed include, but are not limited to, the following: